You are not alone. If you or someone

 Heal the Healers

 When trauma occurs, it is as if a pebble has been tossed into a pond: ripples of the event are felt far beyond the original point of impact.
-Violence touches all the people and systems that come in direct contact with the survivors, as well as those that play a role in managing the community response to the trauma.
+Violence touches all the people and systems that come in direct contact with survivors, as well as those that play a role in managing the community response to the trauma.
 Police officers, judges, lawyers, advocates, therapists, nurses, friends and loved ones—to just name a few—all have the opportunity to contribute to a community response of healing.
 They are also vulnerable to the very real cumulative effects of bearing witness to suffering.
 Guilt, fear, feeling helpless and a sense that whatever we contribute will never be enough are commonly reported experiences.
-Experts group and refer to these experiences in different ways such as vicarious trauma, secondary traumatic stress or compassion fatigue, however the common thread is that healers are suffering.
+Experts refer to these experiences in different ways such as vicarious trauma, secondary traumatic stress or compassion fatigue, however the common thread is that healers are suffering.
 All too often, these professionals pay a profound cost in their lives in an effort to meet a demanding need, a cost that we at Joyful Heart believe is too high.
 One study, for example, found that 70 percent of domestic violence advocates met criteria for clinical levels of post-traumatic stress disorder.

 Our Heal the Healers program recognizes this cost and is dedicated to supporting the field in finding ways to uplift and support those who work in service of others.
 We also recognize that we, as a healing community, are best able to support others when we have replenished and taken care of ourselves first.
 Heal the Healers programs educate participants on the signs and effects of traumatic exposure and offer healing professionals concrete tools they can use to develop practices of self-care and sustainability.